-Hydrogen bonding occurs in molecules when a hydrogen atom bonded to small electronegative atom is attracted an electron pair on an electronegative atom on an adjacent molecule
+Hydrogen bonding occurs in molecules when a hydrogen atom bonded to a small electronegative atom is attracted an electron pair on an electronegative atom on an adjacent molecule

-Types of hydrogen bonds:
+Types of hydrogen bonds

 Hydrogen bonds can occur within one single molecule, between two like molecules, or between two, unlike molecules.